CoderCoderCoder/game-ai-jam-2k18-hype/README.md

 - Swim around using the WASD keys.
 - Aim your harpoon gun using the arrow keys.
 If you don't aim, it will shoot in the direction the player is facing.
 - Shoot a harpoon using the spacebar.
 You have unlimited ammo, because this is the magical world of video games.
+You can use your harpoons to slowly but surely tunnel your way through rock to explore as well - see last sentence.
 - Collect the shiny things.
 Avoid (or shoot) the fishy things.
 Avoid the mines.
 You can't destroy a sea mine with a flimsy bamboo harpoon, what do you think this is, Chuck E. Cheese?
 - If you collect at least half of the treasures in a level, you will be rewarded with an extra life, which can only delay your inevitable doom (or boredom, if you're anywhere decent at arcade games).
 - Warp to a new level by pressing enter.
+- Hit escape to quit.

 **Have fun!**